dfirebaugh/second-brain/README.md

 ### Conventions

-The `notes` dir is a flat directory of markdown files.
-These markdown files will be parsed into static html files.
+The `notes` dir is a flat directory of org files.
+These org files will be parsed into static html files.

-Double square brackets represents an internal link. e.g. `[[Some Internal Page]]` will output `<a href="/notes/Some-Internal-Page">Some Internal Page</a>`

 `Backlinks` are pages that link to the current page.